verstak-int/node-livereload/README.md

 * `applyCSSLive` tells LiveReload to reload CSS files in the background instead of refreshing the page.
 The default for this is `true`.
 * `exclusions` lets you specify files to ignore.
 By default, this includes `.git/`, `.svn/`, and `.hg/`
 * `alias` lets you specify file extensions to be aliased.
 By default, this maps `.styl` to `.css`, by which, changing `.styl` file never fires full page reload.
-* `delay` delay in ms before refresh (default: 50)
+* `delay` delay in ms before reload (default: 50)

-# Trigger refresh programmatically
+# Trigger reload programmatically

 The server is listening for post request on "/reload".
+For instance the code below triggers reload:

     request = require('request');
     request.post('http://localhost:35729/reload');

 # Limitations